swciitg/campus_search/README.md

 * Django

 ## Code Files
-* datablogger.py: running the scrapy script for scraping www.iitg.ac.in
+* datablogger.py: running the scrapy script for scraping www.iitg.ac.in (later to be implemented on college intranet server)
 * whoosh.py: indexing the scraped data according to schemas created
 * search.py: running searches on the indexed data